oslabs-beta/GraphQuill/README.md

 ### **Additional Features**
   * Output the current schema of your GraphQL API in the GraphQuill output channel.
+  * During GraphQuill's development, the team created a mock API to test the product against.
+It has been [open-sourced here](https://github.com/GraphQuill/Mock-GraphQL-API-Local) using locally hosted PostgreSQL and MongoDB databases to allow future users to give GraphQuill a test drive.
+A dockerized version is in the works for users who already have docker installed and/or do not want to install Postgres and Mongo on their machines.
 ___

 ## Getting Started